 Instant Pot Yogurt in the Inner Pot:

-Fill the whole milk into the Instant Pot and close the (glass) lid.
-To scald the milk select the 'Yogurt' button.
-Display will show 'boil'.
-This will take about 30-40 minutes.
+- Fill the whole milk into the Instant Pot and close the (glass) lid.
+To scald the milk press the 'Yogurt' button until the display shows 'boil'.
+The scalding cycle will take about 30-40 minutes.

 Instant Pot Greek yogurt: